andor-ohm/ShowSkillLimitCompatPatch/README.md

 Load this patch after both `ShowSkillLimit` and `CharacterReload`.

-The module also declares both as dependencies in `SubModule.xml`, which helps keep the order stable.
+The module also declares both as dependencies in `SubModule.xml`

 ## Logging